BrenoMilagres/alembic-migrations/README.md

 Alembic can view the status of the database and compare against the table metadata in the application, generating the “obvious” migrations based on a comparison.
 This is achieved using the --autogenerate option to the alembic revision command, which places so-called candidate migrations into our new migrations file.
 We review and modify these by hand as needed, then proceed normally.

 To use autogenerate, we first need to modify our env.py so that it gets access to a table metadata object that contains the target.
-Suppose our application has a declarative base in myapp.mymodel.
-This base contains a MetaData object which contains Table objects defining our database.
+Suppose our application has a declarative base (sqlAlchemy) in app.models This base contains a MetaData object which contains Table objects defining our database.
 We make sure this is loaded in env.py and then passed to EnvironmentContext.configure() via the target_metadata argument.
 The env.py sample script used in the generic template already has a variable declaration near the top for our convenience, where we replace None with our MetaData.
 Starting with:
 ```
 # add your model's MetaData object here
 # for 'autogenerate' support